input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

-As for the latter case, in the view that `FUEL` is what all participants are interested in; we may observe that, if any update of any minting policy or validator occurs, then this implies that we would need to update the FUELMintingPolicy since the FUELMintingPolicy is transitively paramaterized by all minting policies and validators of the latter case meaning an update to any of the subparts would imply a change in the original FUELMintingPolicy.
+As for the latter case, in the view that `FUEL` is what all participants are interested in; we may observe that, if any update of any minting policy or validator occurs, then this implies that we would need to update the FUELMintingPolicy since the FUELMintingPolicy is transitively parameterized by all minting policies and validators of the latter case meaning an update to any of the subparts would imply a change in the original FUELMintingPolicy.
 So instead of providing a means to upgrade individual subparts of the system, it's enough to just provide a method to upgrade the FUELMintingPolicy, and make the new FUELMintingPolicy depend on the upgraded subparts instead.

 For example, if we would like to upgrade the committee hash part of the system, since the FUELMintingPolicy already depends on the committee hash, any change the committee hash would require a change to the FUELMintingPolicy; hence we only need to be concerned about updating the FUELMintingPolicy.

-## 4. Versioning Implementation:
+## 4. Versioning Implementation
 In this section we discuss how different versions will be maintained onchain.

 We implement a new validator and a new minting policy: